-I made an island for my kitchen.
+I made a kitchen island.
 It is going to be multipurpose.
 It is almost bar height.
 Most of the year it will be my “craft” station in the kitchen, hopefully keeping me a little more organized.
 This is not a teaser post (like some people I know).
-I have not finished the island/bar/craft center.
+The island/bar/craft center is not finished.
 I hope to finish it today.

-I looked at several pieces of furniture.
-I did tons of measuring.
+I looked at several pieces of furniture, doing lots of measuring!
 This is my mom’s old dresser.
 I tried to make it work but it was too big.

 I tried this dresser too, but I figured out that a dresser was never going to work.